Complete Guide to Kaymakli Underground City [2023 Edition]

 Inside the underground city, there are nearly one hundred tunnels that go down for eight levels, though only four are open to the public today.

-A door in Kaymakli Underground City
+A millstone door in Kaymakli Underground City

-Inside the ventilation shaft
+Inside the ventilation shaft which flows fresh air into the city

 Kaymakli Vs Derinkuyu